Navigating the complexities of estate planning for LGBTQIA+ couples

 It’s in the details of these documents -- and of one’s estate plan as a whole -- where the needs of each individual or family can be very different.
 For LGBTQIA+ couples, the issues involved can sometimes be quite complex.
 Whether a couple is married or in a domestic partnership can have some impact, as can issues involving Social Security, children and state residency.
 While none of these issues are unique to LGBTQIA+ couples, they’re areas worth taking a closer look at, to ensure that they’ve been considered.

-We consulted with specialists from Commerce Trust to discuss areas of estate planning that LGBTQIA+ couples may need to pay extra attention to.
+We consulted with specialists from Commerce Trust link opens in a new window to discuss areas of estate planning that LGBTQIA+ couples may need to pay extra attention to.
 The first thing each emphasized was the importance of having an estate plan.

 Estate planning can be difficult for LGBTQIA+ couples – but it’s important and necessary